t-beigbeder/otvl_cabri/README.md

 ## Tooling

 - a Golang or a REST API are available for access to data storage services
-- a basic configurable scheduler is provided enabling automatic data synchronization among users, but also from developers to hosted applications concerning data feeding (can be useful as a Kubernetes pod sidecar to pull initial data)
+- a basic configurable scheduler is provided, enabling automatic data synchronization among users, or between users and hosted applications for the support of DevOps practices

 ## Implementation information